github/vscode-github-actions/docs/development.md

 ## Make changes

-1. Open the workspace in VS Code `File -> Open Workspace from File...`: `/workspaces/vscode-github-actions.code-workspace`
+1. Open the workspace in VS Code `File -> Open Workspace from File...`: `/workspace/vscode-github-actions.code-workspace`
 1. Make change to any of the packages
-1. Build them all with `npm run build -ws` in `/workspaces/`
+1. Build them all with `npm run build -ws` in `/workspace/`
+1. Uninstall or disable the Actions extension in your development instance of VS Code
 1. Start and debug extension with the `Watch & Launch Extension` configuration from the "Run and Debug" side panel menu
 1. Open a workspace in the remote extension host that contains workflow files in the `.github/workflows` directory